hcdd-340/Fall-2025/assignments/assignment-01/hcdd-340-assignment-01-2025-09-02.md

     Inspired from the [MDN challenge](https://developer.mozilla.org/en-US/docs/Learn_web_development/Core/Styling_basics/Fundamental_CSS_comprehension)
 </span>

 This assignment will focus on displaying a Penn State profile.
-Please use the starter file in Canvas (Files → Assignment → Assignment-01).
+Please use the starter file in Canvas (Files → Assignments → Assignment-01).
 You will **only** update the CSS rules for the assignment (i.e., no need to change `index.html`)

 The completed assignments should look something similar to: